What is Action-Based Cognitive Remediation (ABCR)?

 How does ABCR work?

 ABCR combines traditional cognitive training exercises and techniques with simulated real-life situations and goal setting.
 In group settings, trained professionals teach about different cognitive functions and how they are used in real life.
-The individual then uses a HappyNeuron Pro digital exercise to practice the cognitive skill on a computer.
+The individual then uses a Happyneuron Pro digital exercise to practice the cognitive skill on a computer.
 At the end of a module, the group will follow a set role-playing activity to bridge the digital exercise to real-life interactions.

 Conclusion